apollographql/apollo-client/docs/source/data/fragments.md

 ### Overriding registered fragments with local versions

-Queries can still declare their own local versions of named fragments, which will take precendence over the pre-registered ones, even if the local fragment is only indirectly referenced by other fragments.
+Queries can declare their own local versions of named fragments which will take precendence over ones registered via `createFragmentRegistry`, even if the local fragment is only indirectly referenced by other registered fragments.
 Take the following example:

 ```js title="index.js" {7-16}
 import { ApolloClient, gql, InMemoryCache } from "@apollo/client";